 You can sign up here for spots and tasks throughout the entire season.

-As of Friday early afternoon we could use one more for each table shift (9-11 and 11-1) and we REALLY NEED at least 2, if not 3 folks for both Set Up an Breakdown!
+As of Friday early afternoon we could use a market bucks counter and another person for breakdown.
 For setup and breakdown, remember: many hands – and the two hand trucks we have – make for much lighter work!
 We could also use someone – or two – to get the highway signs at the end of the day.

-Thank you to Debbie and Sarah for signing up already!
+Thank you to Alison, Doug, Michelle, Robin, and Marietta for signing up!

 Thanks to all who took the time to vote via the American Farmland Trust Annual Farmers Market Celebration!!!
 Our farmers market came in 1st in Massachusetts and #22 nationally in the “People’s Choice” and “Pillar of the Community” categories!!
 For more information, see :markets.farmland.org